CSI is a program of a 501 (c) 3 non-profit organization in the United States,

 in a safe and intimate setting, building friendships and enriching the lives of the dolphins.

-CSI is engaged in social science research into the effects of dolphin contact,
+CSI is engaged in social science research into the effects and management of human-dolphin contact

-as well as research into the nature of dolphin language.
+as well as research into the nature of dolphin language and the contested spaces of Dolphin-Assisted Therapy.

 an international initiative to recognize the rights of cetaceans to life, clean oceans, and quiet seas.